lukegehron/NLP-to-3DBuildings/README.md

 1. **Composable 3D Graphics**: Using React Three Fiber for declarative 3D rendering, we can create complex 3D scenes using familiar React patterns.
 Components are built as pure functions that can be easily composed and reused.

 2. **Real-time Collaboration**: Powered by Liveblocks, the application maintains a synchronized state across all connected clients.
 The collaboration system handles presence, cursors, and real-time updates to the 3D model with minimal configuration.
+It allows users to tag @ai LLM model to provide requested geometry input.

 3. **Extensible Component System**: A custom component registry allows for easy addition of new parametric elements.
 Each component is self-contained with its own controls and update logic, making the system highly extensible.